Char Aznable: Popularity

+Critical response

+According to Aaron J. Kane from University of Vermont, Tomino managed to create a realistic series by prioritizing on Amuro and Char rather than focus more on the robots like his previous works.
 Although his duel with Amuro in the film was considered the highlight of the film, Allen Divers from Anime News Network criticized how their rivalry was left unfulfilled.
+Amuro's rivalry with Char and their subsequent final battle in the television series, the titular mobile suit stops a fatal laser beam from killing Amuro and is reduced to slag before his eyes.
+This final fight destroys Char's mobile suit as well, enabling Amuro to resume battling his rival.
+Amuro's ability to stand fight; and ultimately, choose not to fight, is a result of his liberation from his Gundam mobile suit; which is in turn a product of the series' focus on characters over the mecha themselves.

 THEM Anime Reviews' Carlo Ross saw Char in the film as the "true star" believing him to overshadow Amuro.
 On the other hand, J. Doyle Wallis criticized their rivalry in the film considering it a "rehash" of the events of the television series.
 In Char's Counterattack, it is not until Amuro re engineers the RX-93 with the psycho frame system that he is able to battle Char on equal footing.
 This handling of Gundams was compared to that of Formula 1 drivers and their own race cars, a connection that still holds for the film.
 The macro-action of Char's Counterattack briefly pauses whenever pilots are forced to dock mid-battle in order to attend to repairs and refueling.
 Such specific attention to the details of the mobile suits in the movie simultaneously be re-created in the model kits that would be released after the film's debut.
+Anime News Network panned the handling of the young Quess who is interested in the middleaged Char.
+Char manipulates Quess into becoming his soldier, which gives his character a disturbing portrayal especially with the notorious age gap.
+FandomPost found Char's villain traits out-of-character as a result of how heroic he became in Zeta Gundam and, like other writers, criticized the handling of Quess.
+Although Char is not present in Hathaway: The Sorcery of Nymph Circe, Richard Eisenbeis from Anime News Network claimed that protagonist Noa Hataway tried imitating Char's role from Counterattack but lacked the power of the previous antagonist, leading him to suffer a mental breakdown during the narrative as he is against finding happiness.